Development, Part 6a

 From the NEP Russia will come the Socialist Russia!

-Therefore Lenin’s direct leadership of the policy that he, more than any other, is associated with - namely the New Economic Policy or NEP - only went for about a year from its beginning, which was in March, 1921.
+Therefore Lenin’s direct leadership of the policy that he, more than any other person, is associated with - namely the New Economic Policy or NEP - only went for about a year from its beginning, which was in March, 1921.

 The NEP was abandoned in favour of collectivisation and full central planning in 1928, under the leadership of J V Stalin.